whyNLP/LCKV/README.md

 </p>
 </div>

 The code base for project **Layer-Condensed KV Cache**, a new variant of transformer decoders in which queries of all layers are paired with keys and values of just the top layer.
 It reduces the memory and computation cost, reduces the number of parameters, significantly improves the inference throughput with comparable or better task performance.
-The paper "[Layer-Condensed KV Cache for Efficient Inference of Large Language Models](https://faculty.sist.shanghaitech.edu.cn/faculty/tukw/)" is submitted to ACL 2024.
+The paper "[Layer-Condensed KV Cache for Efficient Inference of Large Language Models](https://faculty.sist.shanghaitech.edu.cn/faculty/tukw/)" was accepted to ACL 2024 main conference.

 This work is inspired by [Probabilistic Transformer](https://github.com/whyNLP/Probabilistic-Transformer), where we consider the stacking layer structure of a transformer as an iterative process of improving token representation.